 McArthur II was acquired from the U.S. Navy in 2002 and was converted by NOAA from a T-AGOS surveillance vessel to a multiple-disciplinary platform capable of a broad range of missions.
-As was it's predecessor, McArthur, McArthur II is named after William Pope McArthur.
-The vessel is operated by NOAA's Office of Marine and Aviation Operations.
-(OMAO), and is home ported at NOAA's Marine Operations Center - Pacific (MOP), in Newport, Oregon.
+As was it's predecessor, McArthur, McArthur II was named after William Pope McArthur.
+The vessel was operated by NOAA's Office of Marine and Aviation Operations.
+(OMAO), and was home ported at NOAA's Marine Operations Center - Pacific (MOP), in Newport, Oregon.
 McArthur II was decommissioned on June 18,2014

-The ship conducts oceanographic research and assessments, throughout the eastern Pacific, including the U.S. West Coast, Central and South America.
-McArthur II is involved in studies in several of the National Marine Sanctuaries on the west coast of the United States.
-The 224-foot ship engages in measurements of chemical, meteorological, and biological sampling for several large scale programs within NOAA.
+The ship conducted oceanographic research and assessments, throughout the eastern Pacific, including the U.S. West Coast, Central and South America.
+McArthur II was involved in studies in several of the National Marine Sanctuaries on the west coast of the United States.
+The 224-foot ship engaged in measurements of chemical, meteorological, and biological sampling for several large scale programs within NOAA.